 It’s been a long road for Richard, but he points to Crossroads as a critical point in his journey.

 “The real journey, if you ask me, began years ago with Crossroads.
 They helped inspire me and helped me get back on track with God through their studies even though I later messed up,” Richard said.

 Last year, Richard felt like God was calling him to give back by becoming a Crossroads mentor and reaching out to men and women in a situation that he had previously been in.
 He is a Crossroads mentor because he knows what it means to receive a letter when you are in prison and how letters can be a tangible expression of God’s love.

 “Every little note, every little thought you write down is a seed of love,” Richard said.

 Do you believe that God’s love can change the life of anyone, regardless of their past?
-Consider supporting the ministry of Crossroads.
-To make a donation, click here.
+Consider supporting the ministry of Crossroads by making a donation.